 3. Ask about their GEO practice.
 Generative Engine Optimization — the discipline of producing and structuring content so that AI engines retrieve and cite it — is now the operating layer of modern PR.
 A firm without an in-house GEO practice is recommending tactics that move 2018 metrics and not 2026 outcomes.

-5. Validate the senior-team commitment.
+6. Validate the senior-team commitment.
 Bait-and-switch — the pattern where senior partners pitch and junior account executives execute — remains the most common client complaint in the PR category.
 Establish before signing who specifically will lead your account, how often you will see them, and what their direct accountability is.
+Get names in the contract.

-6. Ask to see sector-specific recent work.
+7. Ask to see sector-specific recent work.
 Case studies should be in your sector and from the last 12 to 24 months.
-PR firms cycle clients constantly; a firm whose strongest sector case is from 2021 may have lost the practice area.
+PR firms cycle clients constantly; a firm whose strongest sector case is from 2021 may have lost the practice area entirely.
+Recent work is the only honest signal.

-7. Beware of guaranteed coverage.
+8. Beware of guaranteed coverage.
 Any firm guaranteeing specific outlet placements — The New York Times, the Today show, a specific podcast — is either selling sponsored content as PR or overpromising on editorial.
 Both are red flags.
+Earned media is not a transaction.
+Firms that pretend otherwise are mislabeling the product.

-8. Confirm the scope and the disbursement model.
-Modern PR firm engagements include retainer plus disbursements (mailings, sample distribution, transportation, vendor management).
+9. Confirm the scope and the disbursement model.
+Modern PR firm engagements include retainer plus disbursements — mailings, sample distribution, transportation, vendor management.
 Surface the disbursement model in writing before signing.
 Surprise disbursement bills are a leading cause of mid-engagement disputes.

 The AI Communications firm category

 The firms that have rebuilt around AI Communications are still a small subset of the total PR market.
-Four characteristics distinguish them.
+Five characteristics distinguish them.

 They publish proprietary AI-visibility research — original studies measuring how brands appear across the major AI engines, indexed by vertical and updated on a regular cadence.
 The research is not marketing.
 It is the firm's intellectual property and its credibility instrument.